DanielGuernsey99/FA23-Team-7/README.md

      - Other Sources Folder
        - src/main/resources/ Folder
          - RentalCentral Package
+8. Delete some of the files the project created:
+   - Primary.fxml
+   - Secondary.fxml
+   - PrimaryController.java / safely delete & refactor
+   - SecondaryController.java / safely delete & refactor
-8. Move files from File Explorer into the project folders
+10. Move files from File Explorer into the project folders
    - files ending in  .java should be moved into the package under 'Source Packages'
        - Customer
        - DashboardController
        - Game
+       - Logins
        - RentalCentral
        - SampleController
    - files ending in  .fxml  .css  .gif  .png  should be moved into the package under 'Other Sources'